-Stoneware Clays are flavor to most potters due to its high plasticity and less shrinkage.
+Stoneware is flavor to most potters due to its high plasticity and less shrinkage.
 It maturing temperate is range from 1180-up to 1300C/cone 6 to cone 10.
 The clays are differing in composition, which contain impurities, such as calcium, feldspar, and iron.
 Its color after firing is varies from buff to gray.